HaroldMurcia/vidsrv/README.md

 Mobile Setup:

-Download IP Webcam from Google PlayStore
+1)Download IP Webcam from Google PlayStore

-In the app enabl data logging.
+2)In the app enabl data logging.

-In Video Preferences change resolution to 640x480.
+3)In Video Preferences change resolution to 640x480.

 Dependencies and laptop setup:

-Install ros-kinetic-ipcamera-driver.
+1)Install ros-kinetic-ipcamera-driver.

-clone it in a catkin_workspace and run catkin_make.
+2)clone it in a catkin_workspace and run catkin_make.

 Steps: